parapeter/gerste/README.md

 [![Badge License](https://img.shields.io/badge/License-GPL3-015d93.svg?style=for-the-badge&labelColor=blue)](https://github.com/paranoidpeter/gerste/blob/main/LICENSE)

 > [!WARNING]
-> This project is still in it's early development.
-Help is very welcome.
+> This project is still in it's early development and should not be used in any production environment without extensive testing.
+Help is always welcome.

 This tiny bash script updates your system clock.
 It uses  `wget`  (optionally through  `torsocks` ) to obtain the header of a given domain without downloading the website, after that it `grep`s the timestamp and, based on whether it's summer- or wintertime, it automatically updates the systemtime correctly with `date`.
-By default, `gerste` sends traffic through clearnet (to use `tor` &rarr; see below: :rocket: [Usage](https://github.com/paranoidpeter/gerste?tab=readme-ov-file#rocket-usage)).
+By default `gerste` sends traffic through clearnet, but sending traffic through `tor` is available &rarr; see: :rocket: [Usage](https://github.com/paranoidpeter/gerste?tab=readme-ov-file#rocket-usage)).

 This script may be useful for other countries¹ since not only Germany changes clocktime twice a year.
 Without keeping this in mind, the first impulse for a good name was `gerste` (maybe because of the association to beer?).

-¹ all countries in the CET/CEST-Timezone.
-Otherwise change the timezone if needed (see below: :gear: [Configuration](https://github.com/paranoidpeter/gerste?tab=readme-ov-file#gear-configuration)).
+¹ all countries in CET/CEST-Timezone.

 I got inspired by [secure-time-sync](https://github.com/Obscurix/Obscurix/blob/master/airootfs/usr/lib/obscurix/secure-time-sync) to write this script.